INFO-ESIPE/note-taking/ESIPE/Semestre 1/Python Fundamentals/01 - Python.md

 [[Python]]
 ***
-**Note:** We'll consider you know the basics (OOP, Concurrent programming and programming overall, what's an interpreter, how to use a command line...)
+**Note:** We'll consider that you know the basics (OOP, Concurrent programming and programming overall, what's an interpreter, how to use a command line...)
-It is recommended to use PyCharm community edition for this class as it is beginner friendly.
-Feel free to keep using neovim though.
+It is recommended to use PyCharm community edition for this class as it is beginner friendly
 ***
 **Table of Contents**
 ```table-of-contents